Wedding Invitation Etiquette

 - We do recommend using two fonts on your invitation (at no extra charge), one for your names and another font for your main wording.

+Click here to see a list of our available fonts.
 You can view your order in the font you selected before we print by ordering a proof.
-Click here for more information on proofs
+Click here for more information on proofs.

 What ink color should I choose for my wedding invitations?